MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cli-tutorial.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-For managing your Power Pages, you will use the Portal Management app.
-For detailed information, go to [Use Microsoft Power Platforms CLI with Portals](/powerapps/maker/portals/power-apps/cli-tutorial) in the Power Apps documentation.
+For detailed information on how to use VS Code ad PAC cli, go to [Use Microsoft Power Platforms CLI with Portals](/powerapps/maker/portals/power-apps/cli-tutorial) in the Power Apps documentation.

 [!INCLUDE[cc-faqs](../includes/cc-faqs.md)]